rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 ## What is in the alpha versions

+Probably is between 70% - 80% of the code in the SwiftUI version reused code from RsyncOSX.
+The reused code is classes like reading and saving data to permanent store, execution of tasks, logging of execution of tasks, scheduling and so on.
+All the UI is implemented in SwiftUI.
+There is **no administration** (create, edit and delete) of configurations, schedules and logs in the alpha version yet.
+The alpha version reads the current default profile and other profiles created in RsyncOSX.
+And it reads all settings in user profile.
+If you want to test the alpha version, please use RsyncOSX to **administrate** (create, edit and delete) configurations.

 I am using the alpha version on daily basis.
 The UI in the SwiftUI based version is changed to the better.
 But it is still an alpha version and there might be a bug or two.
 The following is in the alpha version.

+**The alpha version can be used alongside the existing version of RsyncOSX.**

+- reading existing user setting and configurations, either as JSON or PLIST files (set in user config)
 - estimation and executing single tasks works, all three types of tasks
 - estimating and execution of all and selected tasks works
 - executing of selected or all tasks works